bcgov-nr/requests/.github/ISSUE_TEMPLATE/github_repo_request.md

 ## Step 0

-**Are you a member of the private BCGOV GitHub Organization already?**
+**Are you a member of the private BCGOV-NR GitHub Organization already?**
 If not, you will need to request membership first.
 Return to the Issues page and fill out that request first.

 **Are you sure you need to have your project code close-sourced?**